openharmony/docs/en/application-dev/reference/apis/js-apis-radio.md

 getNetworkState\(slotId?: number\): Promise<NetworkState\>

-Obtains the network status of the SIM card in the specified slot.
+Obtains the network status.
 This API uses a promise to return the result.

 **Required permission**: ohos.permission.GET_NETWORK_INFO